What Is A Data Center?

 Or small like what we used to call the computer room - this one at the new San Diego public library.
-It's just big enough to store some basic library data and be the nerve center for their optical LAN.
+It's just big enough to store some basic library data and be the nerve center for their passive optical LAN (POL.)

 Data centers are filled with tall racks of electronics surrounded by cable racks.
 And power cables.
 And cooling equipment.
 Data is typically stored on big, fast hard drives although there is some movement to solid state drives.
 Servers are computers that take requests and move the data using fast switches to access the right hard drives.
 Routers connect the servers to the Internet.
 Speed is of the essence.
 Servers are very fast computers optimized for finding and moving data.
 Likewise, the hard drives, switches and routers are chosen for speed.
 Interconnection use the fastest methods possible.
 Faster speed means lower latency, the time it takes to find and send the data along to the requester.

 While speed is a primary concern for data centers, so is reliability.
 Data centers must be available 24/7 since all those 2 billion Internet users are spread all around the world.
 Reliability comes from designing devices with redundancy, backups for storage, uninterruptible power and fighting the #1 enemy of reliability, heat.